j-tom03/deep-learning-ccd-model/README.md

 The dataset used can be found in *CCD.xls*

+The full report can be found in *report.pdf*, outlining the entire process of development

 I completed this project whilst undertaking the ECM2423 module at the University of Exeter - full PDF specification can be found in *specification.pdf*

 The grade was determined based on the mark scheme detailed in the specification, giving weight to code quality, model quality and report quality